Pastoral Care - Primary Phase

 - Rewards and recognition given for positive behaviour which is celebrated through the lens of using our Oasis 9 habits

-- Use of child informed, individualised Flourishing Life pupil profiles to help students self-reflect and know which of our habits are already are a strength for them as well as those they will be working on in class.
+- Use of child informed, individualised Flourishing Life pupil profiles to help students self-reflect and know which of our habits, already are a strength for them as well as those they will be working on in class.

 - Access to skilled and caring pupil and family support workers and ELSAs